 Once you can hit ten balls, you can move on to the next stage.
 Swap the rug for a tea towel (it should be about half the size) and practice again.

 If you can hit a coin and get it where you want it, then a golf ball will be a breeze, won’t it?
 There are some excellent reasons why hitting a coin will improve your accuracy.

 Here is our custom drill to add a bit of excitement to the process.
 This great little drill which you can do inside as well as out, will improve both your skill and your confidence.
 Just a word of warning, don’t use your best clubs as you may scratch them.

 Set out a row of 10 to 20 coins a few inches apart (as many as you can depending on what space you have).
 The aim is to send each into the air.

 - Work your way down the row quickly, without thinking too much

 - Note your score

 As we know, mental toughness is part of every aspect of the golf game.
 But it is especially important in the short game (pitching and chipping shots).
 You are nearer the hole, and the tension is high.
-So, we have put some drills in here which will not only improve your chipping but will strengthen your mental game and help you cope with pressure as well.
+So, we have put some drills in here, which will improve your chipping and strengthen your mental game and help you cope with the pressure.

 Five balls, all angles